KamuiNix/anki-construct/README.md

 This card type is intended to have a single blank only, but also supports multiple answers.
 In the back, correct answers for the missed ones are highlighted in purple.

 `context` - the blank should be indicated with a `＿`.

-A number that represents how many answer choices they should select should reside right before the underscore.
+-   A number that represents how many answer choices they should select should reside right before the underscore.

+-   You can also specify whether or not to display the empty box with an "H" right before the choice length.
+For example, `H1＿` can be used for a single choice prompt where a blank would be unnecessary.

 `options` - space delimited list of answer choices